Automorphisms of procongruence curve and pants complexes: Rigidity of curve complexes

-The bottom exact sequence follows observing that the group of inner automorphism of $G$ preserves $A$ and it intersects $\Der(G,A)$ inside $\Aut(G)_A$ exactly in the subgroup of principal derivations. \end{proof} \end{proof}
+The second exact sequence then follows from the first one observing that the group of inner automorphism of $G$ intersects $\Der(G/A,A)$ inside $\Aut(G)_A$ exactly in the subgroup of principal derivations. \end{proof} \end{proof}

 Thanks to Theorem~\ref{inertiapreserving} and Proposition~\ref{kernelaut}, we can use Theorem~\ref{rigiditycurves} in order to study the automorphisms of $\G(S)$.
 Actually, it turns out to be no more difficult to study isomorphisms between two finite index subgroups of $\Mod(S)$ (cf.\ \cite{[I2]}, Theorem 2).
-Let us denote by $\Isom(\G_1,\G_2)$ the set of isomorphisms between two finite index subgroups $\G_1$ and $\G_2$ of $\Mod(S)$ and by $T_{\Mod(S)}(\G_1,\G_2)\subseteq\Inn(\Mod(S))$ the set of inner automorphisms of $\Mod(S)$ which map $\G_1$ onto $\G_2$ (this is called the \emph{transporter} of $\G_1$ onto $\G_2$).
-Observe that the first set is a $\Aut(\G_1)$-torsor and the second a $N_{\Mod(S)}(\G_1)/Z(\Mod(S))$-torsor.
-Then, we have: